-- Schedule No. 463 downloads the data from wikimedia website using a Shell Command.
+- Schedule No. 463 downloads the data from the Wikimedia website using a Shell Command.

 - Schedule No. 525 deletes data older than two months.

-Qubole Scheduler builds on core functionality of a software like Cron which runs a script at regular intervals.
+Qubole Scheduler builds on the core functionality of software like Cron which runs a script at regular intervals.
 The features essential in deploying this pipeline are:

 The commands deployed are by design incomplete.
 For e.g. consider the query to implode data.

 add jar s3://dev.canopydata.com/rvenkatesh/collect_all.jar; CREATE TEMPORARY FUNCTION collect_all AS 'com.qubole.udaf.CollectAll'; drop table if exists daily_data;

 create tmp table daily_data as select page_id, collect_all(dt) as dates, collect_all(views) as views from ( select np.`date` as dt, np.page_id, sum(np.views) as views from normalized_pagecounts np where np.`date` >= '$thirtydaysago$' and np.`date` <= '$yesterday$' group by np.`date`, np.page_id order by dt ) daily_count group by page_id;